facebook/react/packages/react-devtools/OVERVIEW.md

 #### Adding a leaf node

-Adding a leaf node takes a variable number of numbers since we need to decode the name (and potentially the key):
+Adding a leaf node to the tree requires sending 7 numbers:

 1. add operation constant (`1`)
 1. fiber id